craig-osterhout/docs/content/manuals/offload/about.md

 4. After 8 hours of cumulative usage, the periodic prompts become more frequent.
    If you do not respond to a prompt and the idle timeout expires, your session ends and any containers, images, or volumes are deleted.

+## Fair use

+Docker Offload is subject to a fair use policy to ensure fair resource usage and maintain service quality for all users.
+Fair use is defined as up to 8 compute hours per named user per day.
+Usage in excess of this threshold may be subject to session management at Docker's discretion.

 ## What's next